 It’s walkable – at most, it’s a 15-minute walk between venues.

-Because both Unity and the Butcher’s Hook open at 4pm on a Friday and Unity is closed on Sundays, it’s best to do this route on a Saturday from the Butcher’s Hook opening time of 1pm.
+Because the Butcher’s Hook open at 4pm on a Friday it’s best to do this route on a Saturday from the Butcher’s Hook opening time of 1pm.

 Getting to the first pub

-The Butcher’s Hook and Unity are about two miles out of the city centre, meaning you’ll need to get a bus, train or taxi there.
+The Butcher’s Hook is two miles out of the city centre, meaning you’ll need to get a bus, train or taxi there.